nedcloud-blackchain/bitcoin/doc/fuzzing.md

 Read the [Honggfuzz documentation](https://github.com/google/honggfuzz/blob/master/docs/USAGE.md) for more information.

-## Fuzzing the Bitcoin Core P2P layer using Honggfuzz NetDriver
+## Fuzzing the Blackcoin Core P2P layer using Honggfuzz NetDriver

-Honggfuzz NetDriver allows for very easy fuzzing of TCP servers such as Bitcoin Core without having to write any custom fuzzing harness.
-The `bitcoind` server process is largely fuzzed without modification.
+Honggfuzz NetDriver allows for very easy fuzzing of TCP servers such as Blackcoin Core without having to write any custom fuzzing harness.
+The `blackcoind` server process is largely fuzzed without modification.

 This makes the fuzzing highly realistic: a bug reachable by the fuzzer is likely